covid19-bh-machine-learning/master/report/paper.md

 - Performance of in-silico estimates of epitopes for COVID19.
 - Identification of patterns in secondary structure, compared to patterns evident in random sequences.

-Each task, and the corresponding outputs are detailed below.
+Each task, along with the corresponding outputs, is detailed hereinafter.

 # 2. Approach